bevyengine/rfcs/networked_replication.md

 Most engines provide "low level" connectivity—virtual connections, optionally reliable UDP channels, rooms—and stop there.
 Those are not very useful to developers without "high level" replication features—prediction, reconciliation, lag compensation, interest management, etc.

-Among Godot, Unity, and Unreal, only Unreal provides [any of these](https://docs.unrealengine.com/en-US/InteractiveExperiences/Networking/ReplicationGraph/index.html) built-in.
+Among Godot, Unity, and Unreal, only Unreal provides [some](https://youtu.be/JOJP0CvpB8w) [features](https://www.unrealengine.com/en-US/tech-blog/replication-graph-overview-and-proper-replication-methods) built-in.

 IMO the broader absence of these systems leads many to conclude that every multiplayer game must need its own unique solution.
 This is not true.
 While the exact replication "strategy" depends of the game, all of them—lockstep, rollback, client-side prediction with server reconciliation, etc.—pull from the same bag of tricks.
 Their differences can be captured with simple configuration options.
 Really, only *massive* multiplayer games require custom solutions.